-You won't find cookie-cutter dining experience here.
-From mom and pop holes-in-the-wall to James Beard award-winning restaurants, enjoy seafood, tamales, Cajun, Greek and barbecue, even French patisseries and quaint coffee shops.
-Try Brent's for a classic diner, Bully's for home-cooked-style meals, Walker's Drive-In for causal fine dining and the classic Mayflower Cafe, a stalwart for seafood in downtown Jackson.
+You won't find a cookie-cutter dining experience here.
+From mom-and-pop holes-in-the-wall to James Beard award-winning restaurants, enjoy seafood, tamales, Cajun, Greek and barbecue, even French patisseries and quaint coffee shops.
+Try Brent's for a classic diner, or Bully's for Southern-style meals.
+Walker's Drive-In, Pultio Osteria or Elvie’s offer causal fine dining.
+For the classics, try Mayflower Cafe, a stalwart for seafood, and Hal & Mal's NOLA-vibe, both in downtown Jackson.

 From live concerts to historic music markers and record shops, the City With Soul has a plethora to do to celebrate Mississippi's storied musical heritage.
-The Central Blues Mississippi Society's Blue Monday is hosted at Hal & Mal'severy Monday night to celebrate the blues.
-Catch local, regional and national bands performing weekly at Duling Hall or Martin's Downtown or after hour blues at F. Jones Corner.
+The Central Blues Mississippi Society's Blue Monday is hosted at Hal & Mal's every Monday night to celebrate the blues.
+Catch local, regional and national bands performing weekly at Duling Hall or Martin's Downtown or after hour blues at F Jones Corner in the Historic Farish Street District.
 Take in a Mississippi Symphony Orchestra performance at Thalia Mara Hall or explore the Mississippi Blues Trail.

 Public art gives a human element to the cityscape, connecting those that walk its streets.
 Creativity is on display through various murals and sculpture (our public art map comes in handy for exploration).
 Pearl River Glass Studio—nearly 50 years in the making—specializes in stained class applications both big and small.
 Wolfe Studio showcases paintings, prints, and colorful ceramic birds and animals by Elizabeth (Bebe) Wolfe.
 The Mississippi Museum of Art exhibits the state's largest art collection, as well as rotating exhibitions featuring nationally known artists.
 If performance art is your thing, New Stage Theatre offers professional, regional stage plays from actors know locally and nationwide.
 And, if you want to immerse yourself in the most artsy neighborhood in Jackson, make a stop in Fondren.